dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: 01-05: The suggestion query's per-needle LATERAL orders by the GiST distance operator alone; a display-name tiebreak added inside it defeated the index and blew the 750ms sub-budget (measured: 190ms to 1.2s for 25 needles).
 The tiebreak lives only in the cheap outer sort.
 - [Phase ?]: 01-05: applyPrintingMetadata overwrites a persisted library Card's SetCode/CollectorNumber/Category with what the player typed, extending D-10's reconciliation intent from the preview to the created library.
 - [Phase ?]: 01-05 assigned fix: ensureFormatRules's per-load Turn.Phase re-normalization and per-player Life-zero re-defaulting were real regressions from b1ac894 (they ran on every existing-game load, not only at creation) -- removed; CreateGame's defaultLifeForAll heuristic (default life only when nobody in the call specified a nonzero life) replaces the per-player check since InputBoardState.Life is a required non-pointer Int with no wire-level 'unset' signal.
+- [Phase ?]: 01-06: golang.org/x/time pinned to v0.14.0 (not the research-cited v0.15.0) to avoid an unrelated go.mod/toolchain bump against the pinned go1.24.2 and the +heroku goVersion go1.24 directive
+- [Phase ?]: 01-06: previewDeck (SurfaceDeckImport) and trackProductEvent (SurfaceProductEvent) share one pkg/ratelimit.Registry built from a single Conf-derived budget (DECK_IMPORT_RATE_PER_MINUTE/BURST), since only one budget pair is specified anywhere in this phase's intel
+- [Phase ?]: 01-06: DECK_PROVIDER_ENABLED defaults false and providerEnabled() also requires a non-empty DECK_PROVIDER_ALLOWED_HOSTS even when the flag is set; disabled/half-configured traffic never calls the fetch seam at all (proven via a spy)

 ### Pending Todos